ilich/rokki/README.md

 [![Build Status](https://travis-ci.org/ilich/rokki.svg?branch=master)](https://travis-ci.org/ilich/rokki)

-Rokki is a simple websites malware scanner insiped by [Manul Antimalware Tool](https://github.com/antimalware/manul/).
+Rokki is a simple web-sites malware scanner inspired by [Manul Antimalware Tool](https://github.com/antimalware/manul/).
 The tool has been developed to help system administrators to find malware in websites without a need to install PHP on the server.

 ## Installation